BillSkentos/Movie-API-/README.md

         1. Insert a new movie .
 You enter a movie name and a protagonist for a movie .
 The year is set to 2020 as default

         2. Update a movie .
-Change the title , year of publish , delete or insert an actor .
+Change the title , year of publish , delete or insert an actor or change the movie plot.

         3. Delete a  movie .
 If 2 movies with same title exist the one with the oldest year will be deleted .